fvgras/jhylee114.github.io/_posts/2016-07-19-works-example3.md

 - Based on your models and the table of data, recommend some general locations to the business owner, taking into account model performance.
 Validate your model's performance and ability to predict future sales using cross-validation.
 - Bonus: Recommend targets for volume sold and price per bottle!

+#### Summary & Recommendations
+What are great locations?
+insert images

+Evaluate model performace and its ability to predict future sales using cross-validation Cross-Validation Methods - ridgecv, lassocv

+Challenges and highlights of project 3.

+#### Python Code

 #### Basics: Load, Read, Clean
 ```python
 import pandas as pd